Government Authorised Exchange

 - Training Programme – to carry out undertake a formal, practical training programme in Science and/or medicine.
 This would normally lead to a professional qualification (24 month visa).

 - Overseas Government Language Programme – for language teachers sponsored by their overseas government to carry out teaching placements in the UK (24 month visa).

 Whichever programme you apply for, you will need to be sponsored by a ‘licensed overarching body’.
 These bodies are responsible for the running of the programmes and may help you to find a placement.

 Sponsored Researcher - this is an exceptional sub-category which allows universities to sponsor individuals who are coming to the UK from overseas to undertake research at Imperial and are being financially sponsored by an external organisation for up to 24 months. (unless you are a sponsored researcher at a university – in this case, the university will be your sponsor).

-The list of schemes available under the Tier 5 (Government Authorised Exchange) are usually very specalised but there are a couple of overarching bodies that can a provide sponsorship for internships.
-These are incredibly helpful where the employer offering the internship does not hold a Tier 5 licence.
+The list of schemes available under Tier 5 (Government Authorised Exchange) are usually very specialised but there are a couple of overarching bodies that can provide sponsorship for internships.
+These are incredibly helpful where the employer offering the internship does not hold a Tier 5 license.